CHEMeDATA/CHEMeDATA.github.io/projects/allProjectsPresentedSmash.md

 [Illustration of derivation](./derivation)

-The community submit "ChemE-Types" on a repository.
-If a type is "valid" it is introduced.
+Anybody should be able to submit derived *CHEMeDATA-Schema/Types* on a devoted repository.
+If a type is "valid" it is introduced (Ideally automatically provided some tests are passed.).
 The pertinence is not judged (?), it is the responsability of the person who commits the data.

 Example of a possible *Derived types*: